mattsteadman/notes/Notes on Steams vs FD.md

 - File descriptors are a POSIX feature, whereas streams are an ISO C feature.
 Therefore, streams are more portable than file descriptors.
 Non-POSIX systems are free to implement streams using something besides file descriptors under the hood.

   - File descriptors are implemented within the kernel of unix-like systems.
 The standard library gives you access to the system call interface, so that's why it includes the file descriptor concept.
 Streams are a concept invented by the standard C library to give you access to a simple parser for the most common kinds of I/O (using `printf` and `scanf`).

-- File position: file position is one of the attributes of a file.
+- *File position* is one of the attributes of a file.
 Therefore, streams and file descriptors (which both provide communication channels to files) both have file position as one of their attributes.
 File position on a stream can be changed with the `fseek` function, and file position on a file descriptor can be changed using the `lseek` function.

     - File position on a file descriptor is just an integer which is initialized to 0 and incremented with each written character.